kayoumido/Find-My-Movie/README.md

     language

 For the sake of simplicity, some of the information stored aren't used.
-Even though they aren't used, we found they were still usefull to have and that they could easily be added afterwards in later versions of the appication.
+Even though they aren't used, we found they were still useful to have and that they could easily be added afterwards in later versions of the application.

 The SQL script will be annexed.

 ## 6. API
-To get the informations of a movie, we decided to use an external API.
+To get the information of a movie, we decided to use an external API.
 At first we used [OMDb] API that returned the necessary information, but after further testing, we discovered that it wasn't able to manage movies with french titles, So we decided to use [The Movie DB].

+To use the The Movie DB, we had to create an account and generate a key.
+Which is needed to make requests to the API.

 ### 6.1 Get the movie title
 The movie title is extracted from the file name.
 To do so, we used a regex

 The regex is located in the "extractfileinfo.class.cs" file.
-It extracts the suposed movie title from the file name.
+It extracts the supposed movie title from the file name.

 Full regex : `(\[.+\]|)(.*?)(dvdrip|byPhilou|TRUEFRENCH|READNFO|avi|\.avi|EDITION|FRENCH|xvid| cd[0-9]|dvdscr|brrip|divx|[\{\(\[]?[0-9]{4}).*`

 The regex splits the file name into different groups :
 * First group `(\[.+\]|)`:
-If the name containt a [...] with a web site (e.g. : [www.Cestpasbien.fr])
+If the name contains a [...] with a web site (e.g. : [www.Cestpasbien.fr])
 * Second group `(.*?)` :
  The movie title
 * Third group `(dvdrip|byPhilou|TRUEFRENCH|READNFO|avi|\.avi|EDITION|FRENCH|xvid| cd[0-9]|dvdscr|brrip|divx|[\{\(\[]?[0-9]{4})` :
  The year the movie was released or another special string like "DVDRIP" OR "FRENCH"

 ### 6.2 How it's used
 To get the movie information, we do 3 requests.
-The first one, we search for the movie in th DB using its title, then the api will return some basic information about the movie and more importantly its ID.
-Then we use the ID to get all the information about the movie and the cast and crew the were a part of the making of the movie.
+The first one, we search for the movie in the database using its title, then the API will return some basic information about the movie and more importantly its ID.
+Then we use the ID to get all the information about the movie and the cast and crew that were a part of the making of the movie.

 ## 7. Interface
-The inital project was create in windows form but to simplify the creation of the design we choose to change to a WPF project.
+The initial project was created with Windows forms, but to simplify the creation of the design we choose to change to a WPF project.

-The interface has two window :
+The interface has two windows :
 * __choosedirectory.xaml__
 * __MainWindow.xaml__

 Each file contains XAML code to create the design.
-It's basicaly like HTML, every tag may has attributs and you can interact with them in C#.
+It's basically like HTML, every tag has attributes that can be interacted with in C#.

 Each window has a .cs file that contains the code/functions that will be used by the window (e.g. : MainWindow.xaml.cs).

 ### 7.1 choosedirectory.xaml
-This window is use to selecting the folder which contains the movies.
+This window is used to select the folder which contains the movies.
 It is opened the first time the user launches the application and when they click on the change folder icon.

 ### 7.2 MainWindow.xaml
-This is the main window of the application.
-It contains the XAML that displayes the grid of movies and the details of a movie.
+This is the main window of the application, it contains the XAML that displays the grid of movies and the details of a movie.

-The orange bar is an external ressources/library known as [MahApps Metro].

 The filter and search functions are also contained in this file.

 To overwrite the default style of the elements, we use `<style>` tag in the top of the file and link it to the wanted elements.

 ### 7.3 choosedirectory.xaml.cs
-This file manages all the events comming from the window "choosedirectory.xaml", its main purpose is to store the movie folder path in a configuration file.
+This file manages all the events coming from the window "choosedirectory.xaml", its main purpose is to store the movie folder path in a configuration file.

 ### 7.4 MainWindow.xaml.cs
 This file manages the display of the movies and the display of the details of a movie.
-It launches the API that collects the movie data and addes the movie to the database.
-It's also the conenxion point between all the classes and the functionalities of the application.
+It launches the API that collects the movie data and adds the movie to the database.
+It's also the connexion point between all the classes and the functionalities of the application.

 ### 7.5 Internet
-The application should work without internet.
-A pop-up will informe the user if they are not connected, the pictures won't be displayed and the new movies won't have their data collected from the API.
+The application should work without internet, but if the user isn't connected a pop-up will inform him.
+The pictures won't be displayed and the new movies won't have their data collected from the API.
-A "picture not found" image will be display if there is no connexion.
-This is because the movie covers aren't downloaded and saved on the users machine but are loaded from a url each time.
+A "picture not found" image will be displayed if there is no connexion.
+This is because the movie covers aren't downloaded and saved on the user's machine, but are loaded from a URL each time.

 ### 7.6 How movies are display
 At first we get the file names from the folder.
-After the file names are put through the regex to get the movie title which is used to test if it's in the database.
+After the file names are put through the regex to get the movie title, which is used to test if it's in the database.

 * If the movie is found in the database, we get the data and display it.
 * If the movie is not found in the database, we use the API to get the data, add it to the display and add it to the database (only if the machine is connected to the internet, the API doesn't work without it).